NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 ![](seurat_07_spatial_files/figure-html/unnamed-chunk-17-2.png)<!-- -->

-Do you see any differences between the integrated and non-integrated clusering?
+Do you see any differences between the integrated and non-integrated clustering?
 Judge for yourself, which of the clusterings do you think looks best?
 As a reference, you can compare to brain regions in the [Allen brain atlas](https://mouse.brain-map.org/experiment/thumbnails/100042147?image_type=atlas).

 ### Identification of Spatially Variable Features

 There are two main workflows to identify molecular features that correlate with spatial location within a tissue.
-The first is to perform differential expression based on spatially distinct clusters, the other is to find features that are have spatial patterning without taking clusters or spatial annotation into account.
+The first is to perform differential expression based on spatially distinct clusters, the other is to find features that have spatial patterning without taking clusters or spatial annotation into account.

 First, we will do differential expression between clusters just as we did for the scRNAseq data before.

 ```r
 # differential expression between cluster 1 and cluster 6